russellmatt66/GPU-samples/InnerProduct/README.md

 # Run Instructions
 inner.cu
-- Compile with:
+- Compile with: nvcc -o innerCU inner.cu
-- Run on command-line with: $./innerCU lshift num_blocks num_threads_per_block
--- 'lshift' is log2(N) - 1, where N is the length of the array whose inner product is to be calculated
+- Run on command-line with: $./innerCU lshift num_threads_per_block -- 'lshift' = log2(N) - 1, where N is the length of the arrays whose inner product is to be calculated

+inner.c
+-

+inner.cpp
+-